Simple Stamping cardmaking begins with using stamps, ink & paper!

 I suggest you being with a relatively easy set of stamps that have both images and sentiments in the set.

-Pictured here is a set (Shaded Summer)that will look great even stamped in a single color, with versatile sentiments.
+Pictured here is the Dainty Delight stamp set that will look great even stamped in a single color, with versatile sentiments.

 Pick an ink you have that you feel would work well with your images & sentiments.
 You may pick just one color or several depending on what you have.
 If you are just starting, I suggest black/Memento first then add colors.
 If you are unsure, start with basic inkspots.